This post may contain affiliate links.

 This depends on how long you want to keep hair chalk on your hair.
 Fairly, you can keep it for days, but be careful not to keep hair chalk on for too long, as it can get messy and tacky.

-• Don’t let hair chalk color stay for too many days – three or less is fine.
+• Don’t leave hair chalk in for too long – three days (or less) is fine.

-• Even if you are using a specific rain-resistant (pardon the neologism) hair chalk, stay out of the rain after chalking.
+• Even if you are using specific rain-resistant hair chalk, stay out of the rain after chalking.

 You can also wash your hair with shampoo.
-But, before you begin to wash, here are some facts you need to digest:
+Nevertheless, here are some facts you need to digest beforehand:

 • The washing process is easier when the layer of the hair chalk is one and not many.